tapebrief

 Answers to last quarter's watch list

 Does Q4 revenue land in the upper half of "mid to high single digits"?
-Yes — +8% YoY, above the top of the guided range, with Services at +15.1% (above the ~13% directional guide).
-The tariff pull-forward unwind was clearly the only real drag in the guide and underlying demand strengthened.
-Status: Resolved positively
+Yes — Q4 came in at +8.0%, at/above the high end of the guide.
+Services held at +15.1% (above the implied ~13% guide), confirming the tariff pull-forward unwind was the only real drag and underlying demand was intact.
+Status: Resolved positively.

 Gross margin defense at 46–47% while absorbing $1.1B of tariff cost.
-Gross margin printed 47.2%, above the high end of the guided range, with the full $1.1B tariff cost absorbed.
-Services mix is doing exactly what the bull thesis requires.
-Status: Resolved positively
+47.2% reported — 20bps above the high end of guide, and 70bps above the 46.5% threshold flagged as the bull case.
+The Services mix offset thesis is now confirmed.
+Status: Resolved positively.

 iPad and Wearables — does the decline narrow?
-Yes, substantially.
-Wearables narrowed from -9% to -0.3% and iPad recovered from -8.1% to flat.
-The compare-driven thesis from last quarter held.
-Status: Resolved positively
+Decisively yes.
+Wearables narrowed from −9% to −0.3% and iPad from −8.1% to flat.
+The "two consecutive down segments" risk has effectively closed.
+Status: Resolved positively.

 Personalized Siri delivery in 2026 and incremental Apple Intelligence feature count.
-Cook reaffirmed personalized Siri release "next year" with no slippage signal, and management highlighted "dozens" of Apple Intelligence features now shipped (vs. "more than 20" last quarter).
-Status: Resolved positively
+Cook reaffirmed personalized Siri for "next year" (2026) with no slippage signaled.
+Apple Intelligence feature count was framed as "dozens of new features" but no specific count given.
+Status: Continue monitoring.

 What to watch into next quarter